 However, one series of rumors suggests the MacBook Air may be completely defunct, or at least taking a hiatus.
 It would make sense given Apple's push for the iPad Pro as a laptop replacement.
-Plus, there's the 12-inch Retina MacBook to consider, which blows the Air out of the water with in terms of display clarity and portability while the performance gap between the two is beginning to narrow (the MacBook Air beats it by only 3%, according to MacWorld).
+Plus, there's the 12-inch Retina MacBook to consider, which blows the Air out of the water with in terms of display clarity and portability while the performance gap between the two is beginning to narrow.

-One feature that will most certainly make its way to the next-gen MacBook Air from iOS, however, is Siri.
-The virtualized personal assistant on mobile was revealed at WWDC running on an early build of macOS Sierra, the OS X 10.11 El Capitan successor that will presumably arrive alongside the new range of MacBook Air and MacBook Pro 2016 models.
+One feature that is a shoo-in for the next-gen MacBook Air, however, is Siri.
+The virtualized personal assistant on mobile has come to the Mac through macOS Sierra, the OS X El Capitan successor that undoubtedly be installed on every new MacBook Air and MacBook Pro 2016 model.

-We don't think blazingly fast next-gen SSDs will quite make it to the 2016 Air, though: Intel's Optane SSDs are destined for Macs, but that's likely to happen in 2017 – not this year.
+We don't, however, suspect blazingly fast next-gen SSDs will quite make it to the 2016 Air, though.
+Intel's Optane SSDs are destined for Macs, but that's likely to happen in 2017 – not this year.

 The reversible, versatile port

 EDN's sources say the new Airs are significantly thinner and lighter than the current models, with new batteries and cooling systems, Intel Skylake processors and USB-C.

 We've already seen USB-C in the MacBook, which owes much of its thinness to removing all the ports, and USB-C in the Air would enable Jonathan Ive to shave a few more millimeters off the Air too